-Program Categories PASS Program Funding 1 Affordable (average of 80% AMI & up to 120% AMI) \$90 million - Below Market Rate Loans \$14.7 million - Deferred Loans \$104.7 million Market Rate (unrestricted) \$156 million - Market Rate Loans TOTAL \$260.7 million
+Program Categories PASS Program Funding Affordable (average of 80% AMI & up to 120% AMI) \$90 million - Below Market Rate Loans \$14.7 million - Deferred Loans \$104.7 million Market Rate (unrestricted) \$156 million - Market Rate Loans TOTAL \$260.7 million

-MOHCD estimates that the PASS program will facilitate the preservation of up to 1,400 apartments.
-Demand for PASS program financing continues to be strong.
-Since the first loan closing in May 2019, the PASS program has provided \$34.3 million of low-cost, long-term financing to permanently preserve affordability at thirteen projects, including 189 residential units and 17 commercial spaces.
+MOHCD estimates that the PASS program will facilitate the preservation of up to 1,800 apartments.
+Demand for PASS program financing continues to be strong, especially in the current environment where preservation projects have limited access to tax-exempt bond financing allocated through the State.
+Since the first loan closing in May 2019, the PASS program has provided \$47.4 million of low-cost, long-term financing to permanently preserve affordability at 18 projects, including 294 residential units and 22 commercial spaces.